What is Fibroid Hormone Treatment?

 - Medications reduce bleeding and decrease fibroid tumor size.

 - Can be used as a preoperative medical therapy to shrink fibroids before surgery.

-- Hormones are usually only used for a limited amount of time because of the risk of side effects.
+- Hormone treatment for fibroids is usually only used for a limited amount of time because of the risk of side effects.

 - Symptoms return when treatment stops.

 - Recommended for a maximum of six months, otherwise may lead to early menopause-like symptoms, including hot flashes, sweating, dry vagina, and osteoporosis (bone loss).